treetoplearning/Taproot/3_Mathematics.md

 print(3 % 0) # outputs ZeroDivisionError: integer division or modulo by zero
 ```

 The last type of error is a logic error.
-This is when your code successfuly compiles, and successfully runs, but doesn't actually do what you intended it to do.
+This is when your code successfully compiles, and successfully runs, but doesn't actually do what you intended it to do.
 These are often the hardest errors to catch and will show up later when we get to more complicated Python.
 For now though, here is an example of a logic error.

 ```python
 # Logic error example